streamr-dev/network/docs/docs/streamr-network/network-roles/operators.md

 The Operator plugin interfaces with the Network and the Operator contract, which is connected to Sponsorship smart contracts.

 The Operator plugin will automatically validate that other Operators are doing work in the Sponsorship by conducting randomized spot tests, raising flags when appropriate, and voting on flags raised by other Operators that are also validating work on the Network.

+## Operator heartbeat
+To observe your Operator's heartbeat, paste in your Operator contract address into [streams seach](https://mumbai.streamr.network/hub/streams) and select the coordination stream, then "Live data".
+If your node is connectable then there will be a "websocket entry" inside the peer descriptor heartbeats.
+Be patient, it may require a browser refresh, also note Firefox is currently not working- please use Chrome.

 ### Node redundancy factor
 The redundancy factor sets the amount of duplicated work when running a fleet of multiple nodes.
 Doing redundant work protects against slashing in case some of your nodes experience failures.
 For example, setting this to 1 means that no duplication of work occurs (the feature is off), and setting it to 2 means that each stream assignment will be worked on by 2 nodes in your fleet.